thunderheadone/one-sdk-android/TROUBLESHOOTING-GUIDE.md

 }
 ```

-### Resolving: NoSuchMethodError for Base64 class or 15_000: Signpost cannot be used on this platform
+### Resolving: NoSuchMethodError for Base64 class or 15_000: Signpost cannot be used on this platform.

 This error can occur on some versions of the Android platform which include an outdated version of the `org.apache.commons.codec.binary` package.
 The platform
 version of the class is loaded onto the classpath before the bundled version of the class included in the APK.
 The outdated version of the class does not contain
 a method required by a third-party library which the Thunderhead SDK uses, [Signpost](https://github.com/mttkay/signpost), resulting in the error when attempting to access